xmatthias/bndchallange/readme.md

 * [assets](assets) - folder containing interresting files during the investigation

-### personal note:
+### Personal note:
 I discovered the solution by golem after analyzing the file.
-Also, i am not interrested in a job at the BND and did this analysis purely out of fun and for no personal gain.
+Also, i am not interrested in a job at the BND.
+I did this analysis purely out of fun and for no personal gain.